haberdashPI/vscode-master-key/notes.md

 current issue I'm working on:

-once we wrap up the basic macro tests, we need to clean up how commands get recorded
+debugging macro unit tests

 NOTE: we're using a revised version of vscod-extension-tester (https://github.com/redhat-developer/vscode-extension-tester/pull/1084) after fixing a bug on MacOS ARM

 NEXT UP:

+we need to clean up how commands get recorded, this is the cause of the broken tests (I have a notion of how to do this already by using a more functional approach to command recording)

 unit tests: macro replay
 unit tests: edges cases for command recording